skip to main content

 The most exciting two minutes in sports returns to NBC and Peacock this May.
 Here’s your complete Kentucky Derby viewing guide.

-The 151st Run for the Roses kicks off another thrilling Triple Crown series.
+The 152nd Run for the Roses kicks off another thrilling Triple Crown series.
 But if you can’t make the journey to Louisville, don’t gallop off just yet.
-NBC and Peacock have your back with live TV coverage of the main event.
+NBC and Peacock Premium have your back with live TV coverage of the main event.

 This year’s field is already shaping up to be a classic.
-Santa Anita Derby winner Journalism is the morning-line favorite, while Sovereignty and Sandman are hot on his hooves.
+Florida Derby at Gulfstream Park winner Commandment has the most points at the time of this writing, but Renegade is the odds-on betting favorite.
 Of course, scratches and surprises are all part of the ride, so expect the unexpected when the gates fly open.

 Keep scrolling for a full rundown of the Kentucky Derby schedule, streaming options, and TV provider recommendations.